-Last but not least, doTerra have set up a wonderful charity called Healing Hands Foundation.
-Charity might not actually be the right word, but they run initiatives such as supplying micro-loans, supplying feminine hygiene products and working towards preventing Human Trafficking in some of the world’s poorest regions.
+Last but not least, doTerra has set up a wonderful charity called Healing Hands Foundation.
+Charity might not actually be the right word, but they run initiatives such as supplying micro-loans, supplying feminine hygiene products, and working towards preventing Human Trafficking in some of the world’s poorest regions.
 This is more about empowering some of the most vulnerable people which is a very noble cause indeed.

 What exactly are essential oils?

-Essential oil is the essence of a plant which is distilled down (think Gin!).
-Inside various plants, in the roots, bark, flowers or seeds, are concentrated, potent chemical compounds – these are essential oils.
-The oils give a plant it’s scent and attract bees among other things.
+Essential oil is the essence of a plant that is distilled down (think Gin!).
+Inside various plants, in the roots, bark, flowers, or seeds, are concentrated, potent chemical compounds – these are essential oils.
+The oils give a plant its scent and attract bees among other things.

-They are used for many ailments, such as to ease stress, relive pain from headaches, boost mood, help you sleep and most even have antiseptic properties.
-There are many other uses but as with any products of this nature, doTerra are not allowed to make claims about potential benefits to the digestive system, respiration etc.
+They are used for many ailments, such as to ease stress, relieve pain from headaches, boost mood, help you sleep, and most even have antiseptic properties.
+There are many other uses but as with any products of this nature, doTerra is not allowed to make claims about potential benefits to the digestive system, respiration etc.

 What to doTerra’s customers say?

 As I have never been into essential oils, I had a look around various sources to find what people actually using the oils think and I have to say they are overwhelmingly positive.
 The only occasional negative reviews I have seen have come from former distributors with some grievance.